9 sensible ways to reduce business travel expenses

 When the lines between leisure and business travel become blurred, a clear travel policy sets up guardrails for teams to work within.
 Whether an employee needs to travel to meet a new client or your leadership team is arranging an offsite, having robust rules and approval systems helps keep expenses within policy.

 Can your team fly Business Class or Economy?
 How much can they spend per head at a team lunch?
 Setting clear spending rules from the outset helps minimise overspending, keeps things equal and mitigates fraudulent claims.

 Once you’ve determined your expectations, the next step is ensuring your employees know where to access your policies so there aren’t any knowledge gaps.
-Because, let’s face it, a tucked away PDF in a hidden folder somewhere isn’t going to keep spending in check like a readily accessible Confluence page will.

 2. Put in place your travel expense approval process

 Now that you’ve established clear and accessible company-wide policies, the next step is to make it easy for your team to track and submit their expenses.
 The key is implementing simple systems and approval workflows that don’t waste company time.

 Top tip: To avoid surprise costs, make sure your expense policy requires all major travel plans like accommodation, airfares and event tickets to be submitted for approval before you book.